oneblink/cli/docs/cdn/overview.md

 ### Authentication

-Before you're able to deploy to an API Hosting Environment, you will need to be authenticated.
-This is done by logging in with the OneBlink Identity CLI.
-Please see: [Identity CLI Usage](https://github.com/blinkmobile/identity-cli#usage) for more information on how to log in.
+Before you're able to deploy to a CDN Hosting Environment, you will need to be authenticated.
+This is done by logging in with the OneBlink Login Command.
+Please see: [OneBlink Login](../../login/overview.md) for more information on how to log in.

 ### Example